Skip to main content

 Message from the Director

-We’re proud to present an overview of our organization, highlights of our important work to protect Western Alameda County from flooding, and examples of our efforts to maintain and enhance natural waterways in the region.
-We work hard to live up to our motto, “To Serve and Preserve Our Community.”
+On this website, we’re proud to present an overview of the Alameda County Flood Control & Water Conservation District, highlights of our important work to protect Western Alameda County from flooding, and examples of our efforts to maintain and enhance natural waterways in the region.

 Daniel Woldesenbet, PhD, PE